cdaringe/shizam/README.md

   - installs common pre-commit hooks (e.g. validate, lint, test)
   - installs packages that are required for the above tasks to be successful

-This module also is OK with you deviating your own scripts to your own requirements, however you see fit.
-On re-install or update, it will NOT squash your modified scripts.
-It will, however, continue to install dev dependencies that it thinks are mandatory!
+this package lets you modify the default scripts to your own requirements post-install. on re-install or update, it will NOT squash your modified scripts.  it will, however, continue to install dev dependencies that it thinks are mandatory on subsequent installs.

 ## what opinions are assumed?

 this module scaffolds the following topics using the following packages:

-- precommit hooks
+- git precommit hooks
   - by default, attempts to `npm ls`, lint, and test (with coverage enforcement) on each commit
 - linting (`standard`)
 - testing (`tape`)
-- coverage (`nyc`, specifically because it does multi-process coverage better than istanbul)
+- coverage (`nyc`, specifically because it does multi-process coverage better than istanbul alone)
 - docs
   - doc generation (`jsdoc`)
-  - doc publishing to github.io (`gh-pages`, publishes docs on `npm postpublish`)
+  - doc publishing to github.io (`gh-pages`, publishes on `npm postpublish`)
 - package versioning
   - automated version bumping, release publishing, and npm publishing via `npm run publish-minor/patch/major`

-all required packages are installed whenever `shizam` is installed iff they are missing.
+all required devDependencies are installed whenever `shizam` is installed/updated/etc iff they are missing.

 ## usage